NIER-BIAN/blank-space/README.md

 This project is live at https://nier-bian.github.io/pokedex

-The Pokedex is a simple webb app that displays a list of 150 Pokémons fetched from the [PokéAPI](https://pokeapi.co/).
+The Pokedex is a simple web app that displays a list of 150 Pokémons fetched from the [PokéAPI](https://pokeapi.co/).
 When a Pokémon is clicked, the app fetches the selected Pokémon's details from the API and displays them in a modal.

 ## Features: